Browsing Category

-As of September 2020, there are 27 companies listed at the Dar es Salaam Stock Exchange (DSE) with a total market capitalization of TZS 15,183.09 billion (USD 6.5 billion).
+There are 27 companies listed on the Dar es Salaam Stock Exchange (DSE) with a total market capitalization of TZS 15,300.82 billion as of 26th July 2023.

 Tanzania’s Stock Exchange, the Dar es Salaam Stock Exchange (DSE), was established in 1996 as part of the government’s broader economic reforms aimed at stimulating a dynamic private sector to be the primary engine for economic growth in Tanzania.